yunophilic/Gamma-Music-Manager/README.md

-# CMPT 373 Team Gamma - Music Management System
+# Gamma Music Manager

-This is our Music Management application written in Java 8.
-This program allows you to play your MP3 files, manage where they are located and edit their metadata.
+The Gamma Music Manager allows you to manage your Mp3 files, maintain your playlists, and play music -- all in one app!
+You will be able to copy, paste, delete and move songs using the built-in file manager.
+In addition, choose any Mp3 file to play in our music player.
+You will also be able to create and delete playlists, and add and remove songs to a playlist.

-We currently do not support Linux or Mac OSX.
+> Note: We currently do not support Linux or Mac OSX.

 ___

-## Folder descriptions
+## Folder Structure
+* **src:**
-* **src:** Contains source code for this project.
+    * **com.teamgamma.musicmanagementsystem:** Contains source code for this project
+        * **misc:** Miscellaneous classes including utility classes and constant variables
+        * **model:** Classes for the model including DatabaseManager and FilePersistentStorage classes
+        * **musicplayer:** Contains classes for the model and UI of our music player
+        * **ui:** UI classes for our application (excluding the music player)
+        * **watchservice:** Watcher class that watches for file changes made through the file system
+        * **Main.java:** Contains our main() function
+        * **StartUpLoader.java:** UI for the start up loader
+    * **res:** Images used in the application
+* **Docs:** Contains documentation for this project
+    * Includes archives of our backlog and other planning documentation
+    * **citations.txt:**
+        * This folder also contains citations for the code and resources used
-* **Docs:** Contains documentation for this project including archive of our backlog, planning documentation and links to the Google Doc folder containing the most up to date documentation.
-This folder also contains our citations for the code and resources we used.
+        * A link to the Google Doc folder containing the most up to date documentation
+* **db:** This folder is used as storage for our application
-* **db:** This folder will be created after you run our application.
-This folder is used as storage for our application.
-If this folder is not present then the application will act if it is the first time running the application.
+    * This folder will be created after you run our application for the first time
+    * If this folder is not present then the application will assume it is the first time running the application.
+    * **config.json:** Saves information on app configurations such as volume and selected folders
+    * **persistence.db:** Saves the playlists, music player history, playback queue, library locations, and other file manager states
 * **non-projectCode:** Contains code that is not part of the application itself.
 This could be things like POC or example source code.
-* **library-sample:** Contains some sample music files used for testing.
+* **library-sample:** Contains some sample music files used for testing
+* **ThirdParty:** Contains third-party libraries used by this application

 ---
 ## Build Instructions
 * Clone this repository
 * Download all dependencies (below)
 * Load project into IntelliJ IDE
-* Run application
+* Run Main.main()

 ### Dependencies
 * [Java SE Development Kit 8u92](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)